Kaiskii/mp3Tag/README.md

 # mp3Tag
 Addon Bash Script which utilizes mid3v2 to Tag Audio Files with their own File Name.

+Do keep in mind if ran without the -s flag, it will start tagging every .mp3 file in the folder the bash file is located!

 ./mp3Tag -h

 	Help Page: